All Episodes

 Bolton, I'm sure, is one of these guys that was devastated last night watching Romney.

-You know, once Obama's ideology attacked, once it is and so she's she's right about that.
+You know, once Obama's ideology attacked, once it is.

-That was he did not disqualify himself.
+He did not disqualify himself.

-Here's Mike Mike Allen, uh politico.
+Here's Mike Allen, Politico.

-He's on C-SPAN two last night.
+He's on C-SPAN 2 last night.

 The Wall Street Journal using the word surge as they reported their poll for the president today.

-And uh part of it is the tightening needs states, but also the fact that he's improving as you dig into the polls, he's improving among women, he's approving among how he would handle the economy.
+And part of it is the tightening in these states, but also the fact that he's improving as you dig into the polls.

-Amazingly, Washington Post ABC is out tonight with a poll showing the race tied 49-48, the president they had uh that's a wash, but also showing them almost tied in how they would handle terrorism, how they would handle foreign affairs.
+That's a wash, but also showing them almost tied in how they would handle terrorism, how they would handle foreign affairs.

 They can't believe it.

-And it was Obama 63, Romney 60.
+And it was Obama 63, Romney, 60.

 You already are commander-in-chief.